1988 executions of Iranian political prisoners: International reaction and criticism

 On 4 December 2018, Amnesty International called on the government of Iran to reveal the fate of its political prisoners.
 They also urged the UN to create a team to investigate human rights crimes in Iran.
 In their report Blood-soaked secrets: Why Iran’s 1988 prison massacres are ongoing crimes against humanity, they claim that:

 Thousands of political dissidents were systematically subjected to enforced disappearance in Iranian detention facilities across the country and extrajudicially executed pursuant to an order issued by the Supreme Leader of Iran and implemented across prisons in the country.
 Many of those killed during this time were subjected to torture and other cruel, inhuman and degrading treatment or punishment in the process.

 Swedish authorities arrested Hamid Nouri, who was accused of helping carry out the executions as an assistant prosecutor, in November 2019.
 In an article for Radio Free Europe, UN Special Rapporteur Agnès Callamard is quoted as saying that this was the "first time that someone [was] charged in relation to the events that took place in 1988 in Iran".
-His trial began on August 2021, two months later than planned.
+His trial began in August 2021, two months later than planned.
 He was charged with "torturing prisoners and subjecting them to inhumane conditions".
 The court gave him a life sentence in July 2022.

 In July 2024, the UN Special Rapporteur on Human Rights in Iran published a report in which it categorised the executions as a genocide of Iranian political and religious minorities.
 Rapporteur Javaid Rehman determined that the executions, as well as the 1981–1982 massacres, had been carried out with the genocidal intent of removing the Islamic Republic's perceived enemies.
 Rehman called for Iranian officials to be held accountable for crimes against humanity.
 The Iranian government condemned the report as "false news" concocted by its adversaries to smear its reputation.